pinknetworkx/atomicassets-contract/resource/atomicassets.contracts.md

 {{authorized_creator}} has to be an authorized account in the collection {{collection_name}}.

-Creating schemes with the purpose of confusing or taking advantage of others, especially by impersonating other well known brands, personalities or dapps is not allowed.
+Creating schemas with the purpose of confusing or taking advantage of others, especially by impersonating other well known brands, personalities or dapps is not allowed.
 </div>

-<h1 class="contract">extendscheme</h1>
+<h1 class="contract">extendschema</h1>

 ---
 spec_version: "0.2.0"
-title: Extend scheme
+title: Extend schema
-summary: 'Extends the scheme {{nowrap scheme_name}} by adding one or more FORMAT lines'
+summary: 'Extends the schema {{nowrap schema_name}} by adding one or more FORMAT lines'
 icon: https://atomicassets.io/image/logo256.png#108AEE3530F4EB368A4B0C28800894CFBABF46534F48345BF6453090554C52D5
 ---

 <b>Description:</b>
 <div class="description">
-The scheme {{scheme_name}} belonging to the collection {{collection_name}} is extended by adding the following FORMAT lines that can be used to serialize preset and asset data:
+The schema {{schema_name}} belonging to the collection {{collection_name}} is extended by adding the following FORMAT lines that can be used to serialize template and asset data:
-{{#each scheme_format_extension}}
+{{#each schema_format_extension}}
     - name: {{this.name}} , type: {{this.type}}
 {{/each}}
 </div>